aharita/engineer-to-leader/docs/senior-to-staff/module-2/index.md

 *   **The "It's Trendy" Choice:**
     *   *Senior:* "Let's use GraphQL because Facebook uses it!"
     *   *Staff:* Writes ADR 005: "We are sticking to REST because we don't have Facebook's problems, but we do have Facebook's deadline pressure."

+---

+## 4. Summary

+* **Write before you code.** Design Docs find bugs cheaper than production outages.
+Your marriage will thank you.
+* **Name things carefully.** If Marketing calls it "Credits" and Engineering calls it "Tokens," you have a Tower of Babel situation.
+Someone will get paid twice, or not at all.
+* **Document your decisions.** ADRs are not bureaucracy—they're insurance against future you forgetting why past you made that choice.
+* **Kill meetings with docs.** The best meeting is the one that ends in 15 minutes because everyone read the doc first.
+(They didn't read it, but the doc is there so you can say "as stated in the doc...")

+You are now a Technical Writer who happens to know Kubernetes.
+Embrace it.